 If you’re considering whether or not to replace the siding on your home before selling, an experienced real estate agent can provide helpful guidance as to which improvements are necessary or could make a positive impact on your selling price.

 Clever Partner Agents are top-rated real estate agents who are experts in their local markets.
 They come from major brands and regional brokerages — like Keller Williams and Century 21 — and offer the same full service as other agents.
-The only difference is that they have agreed to work for aflat fee of $3,000 or 1% if your home sells for more than $350,000.
+The only difference is that they have agreed to work for a 1.5% listing fee ($3,000 minimum).
 This means the same quality service of other agents but more money in your pocket.